New Patients (301) 508-9755

 What are Traditional Dentures?

 Traditional dentures consist of a metal and resin base with plastic or porcelain teeth.
 By providing a secure and comfortable fit, traditional dentures can help restore the natural appearance of the mouth, allowing patients to smile with confidence.
-The metal and resin base provide a strong foundation for the plastic or porcelain teeth, ensuring an accurate fit that looks and feels natural.
+The metal and resin base provides a strong foundation for the plastic or porcelain teeth, ensuring an accurate fit that looks and feels natural.

 Traditional dentures are an effective and affordable way to replace missing teeth.
 They are removable and hold onto your dental arch with a dental adhesive.
-At night, you will need to take them out to clean and soak them in order to remove the adhesive.
+At night, you will need to take them out to clean and soak them to remove the adhesive.
 This will ensure that they’re clean and ready for the next day.

 Restorations and Bone Loss

 The best thing about dental implants is that they stop and can even help reverse jawbone deterioration.
 The bone in the area where you lose a tooth will begin to deteriorate as soon as the tooth is lost.
-They’re the only treatment method that replaces the tooth root as well as the crown.
+They’re the only treatment method that replaces the tooth root and the crown.
 Since the implant post is placed in the jawbone, jawbone regeneration is spurred on so that the post can fuse with the bone.

 Fit and Function